firesareba/Desktop-Humidity-and-Temperature-sensor-and-display/readme.md

 **Notes**

 * I Might update this in the future to use the DHT20 sensor however the purchase of everything will be on my self if I upgrade and any grants will only be used for this initial version
+* Some 3d models on the PCB are inaccurate to the footprints, The 3d models used are for visual purposes only and should not be taken literally.